thomasfitz24/unit-2-interactive-frontend/README.md

 - Type a city name and press Enter or click “Get Weather.”
 - The app will display the current weather including temperature, humidity, wind, sunrise, sunset, and description, along with a country flag.
 - A 5-day forecast shows daily temperatures (min/max), icons, and weather descriptions.
+- An hourly forecast shows the next 12 time slots with temperature, icons, and weather descriptions.